RussCoder/djvujs/README.md

 ````

 in the root folder of the repository.
 The command will install all dependencies
-and create bundles of the library and of the viewer (the build folder should
+and create bundles of the library and viewer (the `build` folder should
 appear).

-Also there is another way to do the same operations:
+Also, there is another way to do the same operations:

 ```
 npm run make
 ```

 The command will clean all git-ignored files, install all the dependencies and
-build the library and the viewer.
-However, you should have `git` installed of
+build the library and viewer.
+However, you should have `git` installed
-course and the repository should have the `.git` folder (there is no one in the
+and the repository should have the `.git` folder (there is no one in the
 source code uploaded to the browser extensions websites).

 ## How to start the viewer in the dev mode

 You have to build the library once.
-You can archive it via `npm run make`.
+You can achieve it via `npm run make`.
 Then
 you can start the viewer:

 ```